Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: Conclusion

 We introduced the first DeepJSCC-enabled MIMO communication system designed for wireless image transmission.
 The proposed DeepJSCC-MIMO model utilizes a vision transformer-based architecture to exploit contextual semantic features and channel conditions through a self-attention mechanism.
 The results demonstrate significant improvements in transmission quality across a wide range of SNRs and bandwidth scenarios, with enhanced robustness to channel estimation errors.
 Moreover, DeepJSCC-MIMO is a unified and adaptable design capable of accommodating varying channel conditions and different antenna numbers without the need for retraining.

 Moving forward, there are several potential directions for future exploration based on the findings of this paper: \begin{itemize} \item JSCC with space-time coding.
-To harness the full potential of the spatial and temporal dimensions in MIMO, the integration of DeepJSCC with space-time codes presents a promising avenue for the open-loop scenario\cite{bian2022space}.
+In the open-loop scenario, full potential of the spatial and temporal dimensions in MIMO can be harnessed by integrating DeepJSCC with space-time codes \cite{bian2022space}.
 This synergy can allow for even greater flexibility and performance enhancements, especially in the low-SNR regime. \item Variable length JSCC.
-Building upon the adaptability of ViT-based models to varying antenna numbers, future investigations can extend this concept to accommodate variable code lengths {or even variable number of antennas, where the channel resources are judiciously exploited depending on the channel state as well as the input signal.} \end{itemize}
+Building upon the adaptability of ViT-based models to varying antenna numbers, future investigations can extend this concept to accommodate variable code lengths, where the channel resources are judiciously exploited depending on the channel state as well as the input signal.